Sharpsville Area Schools say student is confirmed COVID-19 patient

 SHARPSVILLE, Pa.
-(WYTV) – The Sharpsville Area School District announced that one of their students is a confirmed coronavirus patient in Allegheny County
+(WYTV) – The Sharpsville Area School District announced that one of their students is a confirmed coronavirus patient who is being treated in Allegheny County.

 In the letter, Vannoy said the student has made contact in both buildings up to March 13.